Arch of Galerius and Rotunda: History

 At the crux of the major axes of the city, the Arch of Galerius emphasized the power of the emperor and linked the monumental structures with the fabric of fourth-century Thessaloniki.
 The arch was composed of a masonry core faced with marble sculptural panels celebrating a victory over Narses (Narseh), the seventh ruler of the Sassanid (Persian) Empire, in 299 AD.
 About two-thirds of the arch is preserved.

-The Rotunda of Galerius was a massive circular structure with a masonry core that had an oculus like the Pantheon in Rome.
+The Rotunda of Galerius was a massive circular structure with a masonry core.
 It has gone through multiple periods of use and modification as a mausoleum, a Christian basilica, a Muslim mosque, and again a Christian church (and archaeological site).
 A minaret is preserved from its use as a mosque, and ancient remains are displayed on its southern side.

 At some point, the knowledge of why the arch was constructed and who it was dedicated to was lost, as the arch simply depicts scenes from the triumph over the Sassanids and does not directly name Galerius.
 By the time of Ottoman rule of the region as part of Salonica vilayet in the 19th century, the arch was loosely speculated to be dedicated to one of the famous rulers people were familiar with – Constantine the Great, Philip II of Macedon, and Alexander the Great.
 It was sometimes called the Arch of Philip, the Arc du Constantin, and equivalents during this period.
 Karl Frederik Kinch examined the arch in the 1880s, and published a monograph in 1890 identifying that it was dedicated to Galerius.

 In late 1864, when Frenchman Emmanuel Miller arrived in the city with the aim to remove and take to France the portico known as Las Incantadas, the population of the city loudly objected.
 Public outcry grew even more intense when false rumours spread that Miller also intended to dismantle and remove the Arch of Galerius as well; the arch was not touched at all, but Las Incantadas was removed.